openstax/enki/build-concourse/README.md

 1. Make it executable by running `chmod 755 ~/Downloads/fly`
 1. Authenticate through the commandline by running `~/Downloads/fly --target local login --concourse-url http://localhost:8080` and opening the link that it prints out

-Now you can build a pipeline using `npm start` and upload it to concourse.
+Now you can build a pipeline using `npm run build` and upload it to concourse.

 # Pipeline.yml Build Alternatives